avitorio/outstatic/apps/web/outstatic/content/docs/github-apps-authentication.md

 #### 4\.
 Configure Callback URL

 Set the Callback URL to `https://my-website-name.com/api/outstatic/callback`.
-For local development, using [localhost](http://localhost) with a port is also acceptable.
+For local development, you can use `http://localhost:3000/api/outstatic/callback`.

 #### 5\.
 Set Permissions